MPTB/HDD-Activity-Agent/README.md

 # HDD-Activity-Agent

-This add-on prevents your harddisk from stopping, so your games never get stuck at loading screens because of your hard drive.
+This add-on prevents your HDD from stopping, so your games never get stuck at loading screens because of your hard drive.

 ## VERSIONS